 Question Q-4: Policy Memorandum 03-97-04 permitted a state agency to have an SUA that includes heating (but not cooling) costs, and another SUA without heating costs.
 A household with cooling, but not heating costs would use the non-heating SUA.
 Does the new regulation supersede the policy in 03-97-04?

 Answer Q-4: Yes.
 A state with minimal cooling costs may include the cost of cooling in the electricity component.
 So in such a state, a household with cooling but not heating would use the Limited Utility Allowance (LUA), according to 7CFR 273.9(d)(6)(iii) (A).

 Question Q-5: The new $340 shelter cap goes into effect for households whose certification period begins on or after March 1st.
 Suppose a certification period were going to expire February 28th, but the state agency extended the certification period.
 Would the extension entitle the household to the new shelter cap?

-Answer Q-5: No. Section 846 of the legislation that included the Hunger Relief Act (Public Law 106-387) mandated an increase in the excess shelter cap.
+Answer Q-5: No. Section 846 of the legislation that included the Hunger Relief Act (PL 106-387) mandated an increase in the excess shelter cap.
 That section made the increase effective on March 1, 2001.
 However, the law went on to say:

 - The amendment made by this section shall not apply with respect to certification periods beginning before March 1, 2001.
 Since the example’s extended certification period began before March 1, 2001, the household would not be entitled to the new shelter cap.